jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Here's BuckleScript in action.
+Okay, here's BuckleScript in action.

 The code written here, though it looks like Javascript, is actually Reason.
 It checks whether the current day is April 1st 2020, and then shows a message.For this it uses the momentjs Javascript library from npm.

-Okay, now let's run this code through BuckleScript.
+Alright, now let's run this code through BuckleScript.

 :::